-The effects of COVID-19 and China trade disruptions, covered in more detail in Sections 5 and 6, have meant that more Australian lobster was sold into the domestic market in 2020 and 2021 than in previous years.
-Nevertheless, lobster production far exceeds consumption in Australia and yet there are still significant volumes of lobster imported.
+The effects of COVID-19 and China trade disruptions, covered in more detail in Section 5, have meant that more Australian lobster was sold into the domestic market in 2020, 2021 and 2022 than in previous years.
+Nevertheless, despite increased consumption of local product in Australia there are still significant volumes of lobster imported (836 tonnes in 2022, a significant volume albeit around 30% less than the average 1200 tonnes per year observed between 2013 and 2018).
+Major sources for imported lobster include Canada, the United States, Brazil, and the Bahamas.
+The overwhelming majority of imports are of frozen product, including both whole lobster tails.

-While this includes some small amounts of re-exports (i.e. lobster transiting Australia on the way to other markets, such as the case of lobster from the Papua New Guinea part of the Torres Strait Rock Lobster Fishery transiting Cairns airport), the vast majority of imports are destined for domestic consumption.
+While lobster imports include some small amounts of re-exports (i.e. lobster transiting Australia on the way to other markets, such as the case of lobster from the Papua New Guinea part of the Torres Strait Rock Lobster Fishery transiting Cairns airport), the volume of re-exports in 2022 was minimal - the vast majority of imports are destined for domestic consumption.